outdreamer/solver/docs/specific_problem_analysis/ml/ml_math.md

 		- It enables data efficiency: sharing representations across tasks, leveraging unlabeled data, reusing features — that reduces the amount of labeled data needed.
 		- It supports transfer learning, zero-shot learning, multi-task & multimodal learning: once you have a good representation space, you can more easily learn new tasks, new modalities, or relate different modalities.
 		- It reflects a plausible model of how intelligence (biological or artificial) might work: instead of memorizing every input, building structured, disentangled internal representations capturing causes.

+- Graphical Models
+	- What is a Graphical Model
+		- A structured probabilistic model (graphical model) represents a probability distribution over many random variables by using a graph: nodes = variables, edges = direct dependencies.
+This lets us describe complex high-dimensional distributions much more compactly than a naive “full joint table.”
+		- Without structure, representing a joint distribution over many discrete variables would require a table whose size grows exponentially with the number of variables — which is generally infeasible for high-dimensional data like images, audio, or text.
+		- Graphical models provide a language / abstraction for expressing which variables directly influence which, and which are conditionally independent — letting us formalize assumptions about structure (e.g. causality, independence, locality) to tame complexity.
+		- In practice: by encoding conditional independence via graph sparsity (few edges per node), we avoid combinatorial explosion in parameters — making modeling, inference, and sampling tractable (or at least tractable-ish) relative to the full joint.
+	- Types of Graphical Models: Directed vs Undirected vs Factor Graphs
+		- Graphical models come in (at least) two major flavors:
+		- Directed models (a.k.a.
+Bayesian networks, belief networks): edges are arrows, expressing conditional distributions.
+E.g. a variable’s value depends on its “parent” variables.
+		- Undirected models (a.k.a.
+Markov random fields / Markov networks): edges have no direction, representing symmetrical interaction (no “parent → child” semantics).
+The joint distribution is defined via clique potentials / factors.
+		- Factor graphs: a bipartite representation that makes explicit the “factors” (potentials) and which variables each factor depends on — resolving some ambiguity of clique-based undirected representations.
+		- Which type you choose depends on the problem: directed when there's a natural “causal” or sequential interpretation; undirected when interactions are symmetric or not clearly directional.
+	- Why Graphical Models Help: Inference & Sampling via Structure
+		- Because the graph encodes dependencies explicitly, we can exploit the structure to:
+		- Perform efficient sampling — for directed models: ancestral sampling: sample variables in a topological order, each conditioned only on its parents.
+		- Use approximate inference algorithms (e.g. variational inference, Gibbs sampling, message passing) when exact marginalization is intractable.
+Graph structure can make these tasks much more manageable than with naïve joint distributions.
+		- Keep models modular and interpretable: separating representation of knowledge/structure (graph) from learning/inference algorithms.
+That makes it easier to design, debug, extend, or reuse parts of models — rather than building a monolithic “everything at once” system.
+	- Role of Latent Variables — Capturing Hidden Structure & Representations
+		- A major use case: introduce latent (hidden) variables to model unobserved factors, dependencies, or structure.
+This has multiple benefits:
+		- Latent variables enable indirect interactions among observables: even if observed variables are not directly connected, they can become dependent via shared latent parents.
+This lets us express complex marginal distributions over observed variables while maintaining a simpler graph.
+		- Latent variables also provide a representation of data — much like in representation learning: the hidden variables can encode abstract, higher-level features, clusters, mixture components, etc., which might correspond to semantic / structural aspects of data.
+		- This matches well with the goals of deep learning: latent-variable graphical models can serve as generative models (sample new data), density estimators, or feature learners — depending on design.
+		- In short: graphical models with latent variables give a probabilistic, structured way to capture unobserved / abstract factors underlying observed high-dimensional data.
+	- Challenges & Limitations — What Graphical Modeling Cannot Solve Easily
+		- Even with structured graphs, exact inference (marginals, posterior distributions, partition functions) often remains intractable — especially for large models with many variables.
+For many interesting real-world distributions this is #P-hard.
+		- In undirected models, computing the partition function (normalization constant) often involves summing/integrating over exponentially many states — typically intractable, forcing approximate methods.
+		- Graphical models only encode some independences (those expressible by edges/structure).
+They cannot always express context-specific independences (i.e. conditional independences that hold only under certain variable values), or arbitrarily complex dependencies.
+Graph structure may impose either too few or too many constraints relative to the real data distribution.
+		- There's a design tradeoff: making the graph too sparse → might fail to capture needed dependencies; making it too dense → makes inference & learning intractable.
+Finding the “right” structure (edges, latent variables) is non-trivial, especially for complex data.
+		- Thus — while graphical models offer powerful abstraction and tractability advantages, they still struggle (in many realistic settings) to both model complexity and allow tractable inference.
+	- How Modern Deep Learning Uses Graphical Models
+		- The chapter argues that deep learning practitioners often use graphical-model ideas, but combine them with other design principles — resulting in models quite different from classical “PGM (probabilistic graphical model)” traditions.
+		-  Key points:
+		- Deep-learning–style generative models often use layers of latent variables, but usually only a single layer of latent variables (or a few), rather than deeply nested latent hierarchies in terms of the graphical model structure.
+Instead, “depth” comes from the computational graph (neural network), not the probabilistic graph.
+		- Connectivity tends to be dense and distributed: typically, each visible unit is connected to many latent units — unlike classical sparse-graph PGMs.
+This dense, matrix-based connectivity facilitates efficient computation (matrix multiplications, GPUs), but generally makes exact inference or belief propagation impractical.
+		- As a result, classical inference algorithms for PGMs (exact inference, belief propagation) are often not used in deep learning.
+Instead, we rely on approximate inference (variational inference, Gibbs sampling, approximate gradients) — or we design models so latent variable inference is simpler (e.g. factorial posteriors, conditional independence).
+		- A canonical example: the Restricted Boltzmann Machine (RBM) — an undirected, energy-based model with visible and hidden units, connected densely across layers, with no visible-visible or hidden-hidden connections.
+That structure ensures conditional independence between units in same layer given the other layer, allowing efficient Gibbs sampling and relatively tractable training.
+		- Deep learning emphasizes “distributed latent representations” learned from data (not necessarily interpretable by humans) rather than manually designed probabilistic graphical structures.
+The goal is flexibility, scalability, and reusability across tasks — even at the cost of intractable exact inference.
+		- Thus — graphical models remain a core conceptual tool, but deep learning blends them with neural-net architectures, approximate inference, and high-capacity parameterizations to scale to very complex data/distributions.
+	- Why This Matters: What Graphical Models Bring to Deep Learning & ML
+		- Graphical models provide a formal, interpretable language to articulate assumptions about independence, latent structure, and causal (or correlational) relationships.
+That helps in model design, analysis, and communication.
+		- They ground generative modeling: if you want to model full data distributions (not just predict labels), sample new data, estimate densities — graphical models (especially with latent variables) give a principled way to do so.
+		- They show trade-offs and limitations clearly: which dependences you model, what you assume independent, whether inference is tractable.
+This helps to reason about when probabilistic modeling is feasible, and when approximations are necessary.
+		- Combining graphical models with neural networks (deep models) leverages strengths of both — structured probabilistic semantics + expressive function approximation + scalable computation — enabling modern generative models, unsupervised learning, representation learning, and hybrid probabilistic-neural approaches.